Dream Dot Painting

-Aboriginal artists from Australia often create paintings about their dreams.
+Dreams have always fascinated people.
+Many of the indigenous Australian artists create paintings that represent places in their dreams.
+These "dot" painting stories used to be drawn in the desert sand, but many are now painted on canvas.
 Using a limited color palette, they dot paint in patterns to create pictures of animals, trees, landscapes and people.
-Your child can dot together her own Aboriginal dream paintings to tell a story!
+Your child can dot together her own version of an Aboriginal dream painting to communicate her dreams!

 What You Need: